-Student Learning Outcome Four: Critical Thinking (Assessed during Piloting Phases 2011-2012)
+Student Learning Outcome Four: Critical Thinking (Assessed during Piloting Phases 2011-12 & 2017-18)

 PLP Scholars will understand the methods and skills needed for critical thinking and decision-making and be prepared to interpret situations and cases beyond surface arguments.
 Students will observe and understand the critical thinking habits of mentors and leaders as evaluated through the shadowing and reflections experiences of PLP 260 and through the junior class (PLP 360) project and the senior internship.
 Because critical thinking skills are difficult to review in a systematic way in such courses, the focus this year will be to develop discussions and assignments that reflect leaders' need for examining issues at a deeper level.
 This is a preliminary activity as the focus on problem solving will require more attention.
-In the pilot phase, we were still crafting the SLOs to measure in the future.
-This is a target for 2019-20 as well.
+In the pilot phase, we were still crafting the SLOs to measure in the future; in 2018-19 we are focusing on the artifacts assigned, the discussions and other classroom activities outlined in the syllabi in key courses, the rubrics used to measure the documents collected, and overall expectations of satisfactory completion outlined within the SLO itself.
+This SLO may be a target for 2019-20 review as well.
+See strategy summary below, submitted on February 19, 2019.